Spencer Penrose is born in Philadelphia to Richard and Sarah Penrose.

 3,000 feet above the resort atop Cheyenne Mountain, Cloud Camp opens on the site of Spencer Penrose’s original 1927 Cheyenne Lodge.
 The Main Lodge features a panoramic dining area, two stone fireplaces and an expansive timber wrap-around deck, and seven guestrooms, including a Honeymoon Suite.
 Eleven cabins offer single room accommodations, ones with lofts and also two bedrooms.
 A Fire Tower Suite 300 feet above the Main Lodge boasts 360o views.

 This all-inclusive enclave is located approximately eight miles from the main campus along Old Stage Road and borders the edge of the Pike National Forest.
 Ten beautifully restored and luxuriously appointed cabins feature gas fireplaces and private decks.
 The Main Lodge is for dining and relaxing.
 It features a historic Western bar, stone fireplace and a deck that overlooks the lakes.
 Activities include hiking, fly fishing, mountain biking, canoeing, archery and other daily activities.

-Mr. Philip Anschutz and the Broadmoor agree purchased “Seven Falls” scenic attraction from the Hill family.
-A total renovation was completed and the addition of Restaurant 1858, Soaring Adventure zip-lining experience and are now providing complimentary shuttle service to the falls from The Broadmoor.
+Mr. Philip Anschutz and The Broadmoor agree to purchase “Seven Falls” scenic attraction from the Hill family.
+A total renovation was completed and the addition of Restaurant 1858 and Soaring Adventure zip-lining experience now provide complimentary shuttle service to the falls from The Broadmoor.

 Cloud Camp adds Overlook, a 1500 sq. ft. building designed to accommodate receptions, small meetings and small destination weddings.
 The views look towards Pikes Peak and up the Front Range of the Rocky Mountains, and to the east all the way to the Kansas border on a clear day.